Manasseh-Ankrah/Manasseh-Ankrah/README.md

-- 👋 Hi, I’m @Manasseh-Ankrah
+- 👋 Hi, I’m @Manasseh-Ankrah Solomon
 - 👀 I’m interested in MERN STACK
 - 🌱 I’m currently learning Node.js and Express.js
 - 💞️ I’m looking to collaborate on a chat application